zhantaochen/panoramic-phonon-ued/README.md

 ## Panoramic mapping of phonon transport from ultrafast electron diffraction and machine learning

-This is the code repository for the paper "Panoramic mapping of phonon transport from ultrafast electron diffraction and machine learning". [https://arxiv.org/pdf/2202.06199.pdf](https://arxiv.org/pdf/2202.06199.pdf).
+This is the code repository for the paper "Panoramic mapping of phonon transport from ultrafast electron diffraction and machine learning" ([https://arxiv.org/pdf/2202.06199.pdf](https://arxiv.org/pdf/2202.06199.pdf)).
 Please direct any questions about codes to Zhantao (zhantao@mit.edu).

 ## Key python files
 `adjoint_bte/torchdiffeq`